 Positive affirmations for relationships allow you to build a growth mindset around your relationship, and to focus on gratitude.
 They help you to think positively when you experience challenges as a couple; one of the factors in a lasting partnership, according to Dr. John Gottman and other researchers.

-If you're new to affirmations, you’re probably wondering what affirmations for couples actually are.
 Relationship affirmations are a way of shifting your mindset from what could go wrong to a place of growth.

 Instead of looking at your relationship in a negative light, you look at it with positivity.

-I’s also important to note that even though affirmations are a great step to a more positive mindset, you shouldn’t dismiss your feelings.
+It's also important to note that even though affirmations are a great step to a more positive mindset, you shouldn’t dismiss your feelings.
 If you think something is wrong in the relationship, communicate it to your partner rather than trying to manifest change alone.

 Manifesting is based around the ‘law of attraction’ — with some believing that what you manifest, or how you speak to yourself, will influence your future reality.
 For your affirmations to work, it’s important that you remind yourself of them daily, and really believe and feel the affirmations that you are using.